 Skip to content

-This research project aims to use genetics as a tool to understand more about disease in Aboriginal Australians.
-Funded by the National Health and Medical Research Council, the study is examining genetic susceptibility to otitis media in children, and genetic risk factors for metabolic diseases such as type 2 diabetes, heart disease, renal failure, and obesity in adults.
+This research project used genetics as a tool to understand more about disease in Aboriginal Australians.
+Funded by a 2009 National Health and Medical Research Council project grant, the study examined genetic susceptibility to otitis media in children, and genetic risk factors for metabolic diseases such as type 2 diabetes, heart disease, renal failure, and obesity in adults.

-Built on a partnership between the Ngangganawili Aboriginal Health Service (NAHS) and the Telethon Institute for Child Health Research, the study is underpinned by memoranda of understanding between both parties, as well as with Karalundi Aboriginal Educational Community Inc., which is serviced clinically by NAHS.
+Built on a partnership between the Ngangganawili Aboriginal Health Service (NAHS) and the Telethon Institute for Child Health Research, the study was underpinned by a memoranda of understanding between both parties, as well as with Karalundi Aboriginal Educational Community Inc., which is serviced clinically by NAHS.

 Abstract adapted from the Telethon Institute for Child Health Research